This Divine Double Wide is Exactly What Dreams are Made Of

-I am honored to get to show you even more beautiful shots of Tara and Heidi’s gorgeous 1974 double wide remodel and share the interview they were so kind to do for Mobile Home Living.
+I am honored to get to show you even more beautiful shots of Tara and Heidi’s gorgeous 1974 divine double wide and share the interview they were so kind to do for Mobile Home Living.
 If you missed the original article, you can find it here: The Divine Double Wide.

 The quality of this home and the fact that it was superbly taken care of gave them a perfect canvas and the beautiful space they made from it is pure inspiration for any of us, whether in a manufactured home or not.

-Tara and Heidi are a hip and modern couple and their home exudes contemporary eclectic with plenty of wonderful vintage finds thrown in.
+Tara and Heidi are a hip and modern couple, and their home exudes contemporary eclectic with plenty of beautiful vintage finds thrown in.
 They have taken simple color and used as a feature in each room.
-Their unique furniture and artistic flair gives the rooms a stylish and still cozy atmosphere.
+Their unique furniture and artistic flair give the rooms a stylish and still cozy atmosphere.
 They certainly know how to decorate a room!

-As with all of our Featured Homes we like to ask a few questions of the renovators and we always learn something from them.
-Whether it’s what the biggest challenge was or where they got their materials, each questions allows us at least a glimpse into the remodel.
+As with all of our Featured Homes, we like to ask a few questions of the renovators, and we always learn something from them.
+Whether it’s what the biggest challenge was or where they got their materials, each question allows us at least a glimpse into the remodel.
 With Tara and Heidi’s interview, we get great insight and info!

 Tara and Heidi’s Interview: